cicnavi/oidc-client-php/README.md

 provided authorization code in order to retrieve tokens (access and ID token).
-After that it will try to extract claims from ID token (if it was returned, that is if 'openid' scope was used in client configuration), or it will fetch user data from 'userinfo' endpoint using access token for authentication.
+After that it will try to extract claims from ID token (if it was returned, that is if 'openid' scope was used in client configuration), and will fetch user data from 'userinfo' endpoint using access token for authentication.
 ```
 // File: callback.php